bdurand/sidekiq-encrypted_args/README.md

 If the secret is not set, the value of the `SIDEKIQ_ENCRYPTED_ARGS_SECRET` environment variable will be used as the secret.
 If this variable is not set, job arguments will not be encrypted.

+The call to `Sidekiq::EncryptedArgs.configure!` will **prepend** the client encryption middleware and **append** server decryption middleware.
+By doing this, any other middleware you register will only receive the encrypted parameters (e.g. logging middleware will receive the encrypted parameters).

-The call to `Sidekiq::EncryptedArgs.configure!` will append the encryption middleware to the end of the client and server middleware chains.
-You can add the middlewares manually if you need more control over where they appear in the stacks.
+You can add the middleware manually if you need more control over where they appear in the stacks.

 ```ruby
 Sidekiq::EncryptedArgs.secret = "YourSecretKey"